ImagoXV/NanoASV/README.md

 Chopper will filter for inappropriate sequences.
-Is executed in parallel (default `--num-process 1`) Default parameters will filter for sequences with quality>8 and 1300bp<length<1700bp
+Is executed in parallel (default `--num-process 1`) Default parameters will filter for sequences with quality > 8 and 1300bp < length < 1700bp

 ## Chimera detection

 <!-- Chimera detection is performed with vsearch --uchime_denovo.
 Is executed in parallel (default --num-process = 6 ) -->
-There is no efficient chimera detection step at the moment
+There is no efficient chimera detection step at the moment.

 ## Adapter trimming